You’ll begin and end your trip in this iconic Latin American city!

 With our No Anxiety Escrow Policy, you cancel for any reason up until the day of travel, and escrow 100% of the program fees for up to two years from the cancellation date.Read More

 Depart from Miami, USA, for Havana, Cuba on Tuesday evening (6:30pm).
-Your Rustic Pathways staff will greet you upon arrival and take you to the nearby hotel for an introduction and to get some sleep before your real Cuban adventure begins.
+Your Rustic Pathways staff will greet you upon arrival and take you to the Hotel Copacabana for an introduction and to get some sleep before your real Cuban adventure begins.

 Upon arrival to Havana, you’ll travel to La Guabina, an ecologically responsible horse ranch tucked into the hills of Pinar del Rio, Cuba’s westernmost province.
 Here you’ll have an orientation and introduction with your group and experience your first taste of Cuban cuisine.